Introduction

 Implicit bias refers to unconscious beliefs, attitudes, or stereotypes that impact thoughts and behavior in an unconscious manner.
 Harvard’s Project Implicit offers perhaps the most straightforward definition of implicit bias as “thoughts and feelings that exist outside of conscious awareness or conscious control.”
 These biases, which comprise both favorable and unfavorable assessments, are activated involuntarily and without an individual’s awareness or intentional control.

 In a school environment, bias may affect both instructor – student interaction and student – student interactions.
-Assumptions that instructors hold about students’ learning abilities and capability for academic success can influence how they facilitate discussions, grade assessments, evaluate performance, or interact – both verbally and nonverbally – with students.
+Assumptions that instructors hold about all students’ learning abilities and capability for academic success can influence how they facilitate discussions, grade assessments, evaluate performance, or interact – both verbally and nonverbally – with students.
 These behaviors, in turn, can affect student achievement, including course performance and success and career plans.

 According to the Yale University Poorvu Center for Teaching and Learning, the following are examples of implicit bias:

 - Instructors may assume that students from certain backgrounds or social groups have differing intellectual abilities and/or ambitions.
-For example, an instructor might assume that a student from a certain background will be satisfied with lower achievement levels.

 - Instructors may expect students who speak with certain accents to be poor writers.